Swamiji (film): Production

 The making of Swamiji spanned six years, starting from Manick Sorcar's visit to the Art Institute of Chicago in 2006, when he was inspired to make the laser documentary on the philosopher-monk and started doing research on the subject with the help of the Art Institute library and the State Government of Illinois.
 The following years entailed research, building the storyboard, and developing the corresponding 3D special effects.
 The final production incorporated several color lasers, animation and atmospherics synchronized with intelligent lighting, haze machines, and surrounding sound system to present the mystical life story of the great monk.
-The objective of the unique laser show was to relive and spread the message of Swami Vivekananda of the 19th century in the light of the 21st century.
+The objective of the laser show was to relive and spread the message of Swami Vivekananda of the 19th century in the light of the 21st century.

 There are two songs in it.
 The lyrics for "Mano Chalo Nijo Niketane" were written by Ajay Udayanath Pakrashi and sung by Anindya Basu; and the lyrics for "Prabhuji Mero Awagun Chit Na Dharo" were written by Surdas, and sung by Durga Rahul.